Frequently Asked Questions

 Stay tuned for our subscription plan to help you keep a consistent, monthly supply.

 We ship to all US states except Hawaii and Alaska (shipping transit times are too long for live mushroom blocks).
 We also can't ship to US territories due to agricultural restrictions.
 Within the continental US, we ship everywhere, though extreme climate regions (very hot or very cold) may experience seasonal shipping pauses.
-If you're in a climate extreme area, we'll coordinate timing carefully to ensure your block arrives in good condition.

 About Us

 I ran a commercial mushroom farm for ten years, supplying restaurants, distributors like Sid Wainer, and farms across New England.
 Before mushrooms, I operated a vegetable CSA.
-I switched to mushrooms when land costs made scaling vegetables impossible—mushrooms don't require sunlight or extensive acreage.
+I switched to mushrooms when land costs made scaling vegetables impossible — mushrooms don't require sunlight or extensive acreage.
 I learned by doing: a generous mushroom producer mentored me, I made countless mistakes, and I refined techniques through years of daily growing.
-The varieties we offer now are the ones I grew commercially—shiitake, oysters, Lion's Mane—for James Beard and Michelin star chefs.
+The varieties we offer now are the ones I grew commercially — shiitake, oysters, Lion's Mane — for James Beard and Michelin star chefs.
 These kits represent a decade of accumulated expertise packaged for home growers.

 Growing commercially is seven-days-a-week work.
 After ten years, I needed to step back from that intensity.
-Mushrooms don't wait—they fruit when they're ready, harvest windows are tight, and restaurants need consistent supply.
+Mushrooms don't wait — they fruit when they're ready, harvest windows are tight, and restaurants need consistent supply.
 It's rewarding but relentless.
 Rather than walking away entirely, I'm channeling that expertise into grow kits.
 This lets me support the mushroom-growing community, help people access varieties they can't find in stores, and continue teaching without the physical demands of commercial production.
 Grow kits were always 5% of my business; now they're 100%.
 It's a transition I'm grateful to make.

-For those interested in starting their own mushroom businesses, I offer consulting services.
-See the next question for details.
+We're not currently offering farm tours since we've transitioned from commercial production to grow kit sales.
+For those interested in starting their own mushroom businesses, I offer consulting services — see the next question for details.

 Yes!
 I offer consulting on:

-• Food safety planning
+- Food safety planning

-• Marketing and brand building
+- Marketing and brand building

-• KPIs for a profitable enterprise
+- KPIs for a profitable enterprise

-• Leveraging AI tools to improve efficiency
+- Leveraging AI tools to improve efficiency

 I'm especially interested in helping others succeed because the local mushroom industry offers many opportunities.
 Reach out via our contact page with details about your plans, and we'll discuss how I can support your venture.
 Consulting rates vary based on project scope.